-Communication in a couple essentially means sharing yourself with your partner and sharing is always a two-way street.
-You cannot share about yourself and close yourself up when your partner wants to do the same.
+Couple communication essentially means sharing yourself with your partner and sharing is always a two-way street.
+You cannot share about yourself and close up when your partner wants to do the same.
 Now you might say, “I don’t do that!”
-But every single time you’ve responded with “Oh, that’s not such a big deal”/“This is hardly anything compared to what I’m going through”/ “Okay, what’s done is done, move on”, you’ve unconsciously shut down their line of communication.
+But every single time you’ve responded with “Oh, that’s not such a big deal” or “This is hardly anything compared to what I’m going through” or “Okay, what’s done is done, move on”, you’ve unconsciously shut down their line of communication.
 And this is just one of the many unconscious communication mistakes we make when connecting with our partners.
 Read on to discover some more!

 1. Focusing only on verbal input

+Therein lies the answer to how to improve communication in marriage.
 Was your partner giving you some non-verbal signs that he/she was craving more closeness, or wanting to talk, or trying to share something going on with him/her?
-They could be anything from coming to sit by you when you’re working, trying to hug you from behind, striking up a conversation about work, etc.
+They could be anything from coming to sit by you when you’re working, trying to hug you from behind, striking up a conversation about work, etc. Make sure you always keep an eye out and are receptive to such non-verbal cues as well.

 2. Mind reading